robertsdotpm/p2pd/docs/source/general/interfaces.rst

         [FE80:DEED:BEEF::0000/128] -> [2020:DEED:BEEF::0000/128]
         [FE80:DEED:BEEF::0000/128] -> [2020:DEED:DEED::0000/64]

-    Explanation:
+The algorithm for IPv6 routes is slightly different.
-        1. The algorithm for building routes in IPv6 is slightly different to IPv4.
+All link-local addresses are copied to each route.
-            All link-local addresses for a list and are copied to the NIC section of the route.
-While every global address -- whether it's a single IP or a block -- creates a new route.
+While every global address 'EXT' forms a new route.

-        2. P2PD uses the EXT portion of routes for IPv6 servers.
+P2PD uses the EXT portion for IPv6 servers.
 While it uses the NIC portion for IPv4.
 It is assumed that all servers should be publicly reachable.
-Though this can be bypassed by specifying IPs directly for bind code which is indeed what the P2PD REST server does.

-The reason why routes are important is they are used in bind() code to instruct what external addresses to use for servers or what external addresses will be visible for outbound traffic.
-In other words when you bind in P2PD you are selecting what external addresses to use.
+Though this can be bypassed by specifying IPs directly for bind call which is indeed what the P2PD REST server does.

 ----